bevy-logging/bevy_logging/src/chapter_6.md

 # Tracing multiple files

-Using our powers of span we can "Tag" our logs to go to seperate files per span, first we need to learn about layers.
+Using our powers of span, we can "Tag" our logs to go to separate files per span.
+First, we need to learn about layers.

 ## Subscribers
-Subscribers carry many layers, I am not entirely sure about the definition of a subscriber but I believe its basically a consumer of tracing logs that decides how to output it.
-I have only used the one on the tracing crate but their are other variations such as tree logging.
+Subscribers carry many layers.
+I am not entirely sure about the definition of a subscriber, but I believe it's basically a consumer of tracing logs that decides how to output them.
+I have only used the one on the tracing crate, but there are other variations, such as tree logging.

-lets read the documentation
+Let's read the documentation
 "A subscriber is responsible for the following:

     Registering new spans as they are created, and providing them with span IDs.
 Implicitly, this means the subscriber may determine the strategy for determining span equality.